amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 RAID communication plans typically include and document:

-1. **Communication Channels** - with delivery teams via regular team meetings or RAID planning events or **with stakeholders:** via [delivery status updates and reports](../Governance/Delivery-Governance/Delivery-Status-Reporting/index.md), ad-hoc communications to address urgent or critical RAID items,
+1. **Communication Channels** - delivery team meetings,[delivery status updates and reports](../Governance/Delivery-Governance/Delivery-Status-Reporting/index.md), ad-hoc communications to address urgent or critical RAID entries
-2. **Content & Format** - RAID item summary, detailed descriptions, action items and trends in RAID dat over time
+2. **Content & Format** - RAID item summary, detailed descriptions, impact and liklihood ratings and mitigation strategies
 3. **Escalation Process** - defined escalation process for addressing high-priority or critical RAID items that require immediate attention or resolution
 4. **Feedback Mechanism** - encourage feedback from stakeholders and team members on the effectiveness of RAID communication and any improvements or suggested adjustments required
-5. **Review & Continuous Improvement** - regularly review the effectiveness of the RAID communication plan, gathering feedback from stakeholders and team members and identify opportunities for improvement
+5. **Review & Continuous Improvement** - regularly review the effectiveness of the RAID communication plan and identify opportunities for improvement

 !!!
 Note
     Not all RAID entries need to be communicated to all stakeholders, and in some situations can confuse rather than inform a stakeholder.
 Reporting on RAID should be tailored for the appropriate audiences, focussing on the key entries of most concern or perceived impact.